LeonardoDiGaetano/LeonardoDiGaetano.github.io/_pages/teaching.md

 ---

-Welcome to my teaching portfolio.
+Welcome to my teaching portfolio!

  This page provides an overview of my approach to teaching, the courses I have taught, and feedback from my students.

  My goal as an educator is to inspire and empower students, fostering a deep understanding and appreciation of the subjects I teach.

  Below, you will find detailed information on my teaching philosophy, the courses I've been involved with, and evaluations from my students.

 <!-- pages/projects.md -->